 Can I have the implant fitted if I’m pregnant?

 The contraceptive implant cannot be fitted if you are pregnant.
 Your healthcare professional may ask you to do a pregnancy test prior to insertion to ensure that you are not pregnant before your fitting.

 Will I need any aftercare?

-Where the implant has been inserted will be wrapped in a bandage.
-We advise that you keep the site dry and clean for 24-48 hours post insertion.
+The area of your arm where the implant is fitted will be covered with a dressing and a bandage.
+You should keep the site dry and clean for 24-48 hours post insertion.

 Will having the implant fitted affect my periods?

 Yes, many women find a change in their periods once they have the implant fitted.
-This could include spotting or heavier or lighter periods.
-A common side effect is that your period stops altogether which, whilst not harmful, you may want to consider before having the implant fitted.
+This could include spotting or lighter periods, as well as irregular or infrequent bleeding.
+A common side effect is that your periods may stop altogether.
+This is not harmful and potentially very beneficial, especially if you have heavy or painful periods.